Virginia National Guard preparing to respond after Hurricane Florence makes landfall

 PORTSMOUTH, Va. - The Virginia National Guard is gearing up to respond where they are needed over the next few days.
 Three teams are conducting missions with local responders as they prepare for what's ahead.

 The soldiers started preparing Tuesday at the base in Portsmouth.
-On Wednesday, John Harrison, a soldier, said they spent the day getting all the vehicles ready, generators set, gas, water and food.
+On Wednesday, John Harrison, a soldier, said they spent the day getting all the vehicles ready, generators set, and stocking up on gas, water and food.
 By Thursday, more than 100 soldiers will be ready.
 Their main mission will be to help first responders.

 "They have enough on their plate.
 Our soldiers are there ready.
 For many of them, this is why they joined the National Guard," said Master Sgt.
 A. J. Coyne.

 That rings true for Christopher Wesolowski.
-He said he remembered being very young and two to three feet of floodwaters were outside after a storm.
+He said he remembered being very young when two to three feet of floodwaters were outside after a storm.

 The soldiers also unloaded chainsaws, which they will use to cut up and remove downed trees blocking roadways.
 They predict they'll also be doing a lot of high-water transporting.